Trusly/showcase/README.md

-# This was created with React, Node.js, typescript and gh-pages
+# React project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# My Application testing ground
+Featuring typescript and gh-pages.

+# Hyperlink to page

 [CLick here to go to webpage](https://trusly.github.io/showcase/)